inot/fvf/README.md

 - Removed `-debug-mounts` flag after validating fallback discovery.
 - Docs updated: usage examples for `-paths`, notes about fallback behavior.
 - Interactive: pressing Enter prints only the secret value (JSON), not the path or "path = value".
+- Values output: print raw string values by default (no JSON escaping) for better copy/paste; complex nested structures still fall back to JSON.
+- Interactive preview: added a separator under the selected path and render values as a two-column Key/Value table when possible for improved readability.
+- JSON preview mode: when `-json` is used on a TTY, the interactive preview shows pretty-printed JSON; non-interactive `-json` output remains unchanged.
+- Interactive trigger: when stdout is a TTY, passing either `-values` or `-json` will launch the interactive UI with a preview pane.